NicholasTanYY/EG2310-Turtlebot-ROS2/README.md

 ### Other information

 More information can be found in the "documents" tab.
-For full details on our project and setup instructions, view our [final report]().
+For full details on our project and setup instructions, view our [Final Report](/documents/EG2310_G10_FinalReport.pdf).